eopheim/Geegah-RP2040/README.md

 # Image acquisition and processing scripts
 The following scripts all allow for data acquisition using the Opal Kelly Imager.
 Each acquisition script has a section that allows users to load the raw data to generate images and compute different acoustic parameters.

-1. **Geegah_OK_Imaging.py**: Acquisition of N number of frames with an option to visualize them in real time.
-It also allows the user to select the operating pixels from 1 x 1 to 128 x 128 or 256 x 256 (for MEG4).
+1. **Geegah_RP2040_Imaging.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
 This operates at a fixed frequency and echo acquisition timing.
-2. **Geegah_OK_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
-Allows capturing N frames (128 x 128 or smaller ROIs) at a fixed acquisition echo timing.
+2. **Geegah_RP2040_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
+Allows capturing N frames at a fixed acquisition echo timing.
+3. **Geegah_RP2040_SNH.py**: Acquisition of images at different echo timings with a step of 5 ns.
+This allows capturing N frames at a fixed frequency.